ofnote/tsalib/README.md

 ## Documentation, Design Principles

 This [notebook](notebooks/tsalib.ipynb) serves as a working documentation for the `tsalib` library and illustrates the complete `tsalib` API.
-The shorthand notation documention is [here](notebooks/shorthand.md).
+The shorthand notation is documented [here](notebooks/shorthand.md).

 - `tsalib` is designed to stay light and easy to incorporate into existing workflow with minimal code changes.
 Choose to use `tsalib` for tensor labels and shape asserts only, or, integrate deeply by using `warp` everywhere in your code.
 - The API includes both library-independent and dependent parts, giving developers flexibility in how they choose to incorporate `tsalib` in their workflow.